Housing Selection Questions and Answers

 At IWU, students make choices in the spring regarding where they will live for the following fall.
 This page will help to explain some of the unique features of IWU's Housing Lottery process and its consequences.
 Some common questions:

-As a part of IWU’s residential liberal arts mission, students are expected to live in Illinois Wesleyan residence halls or fraternity and sorority houses for at least four semesters, and many remain on campus throughout their time as a student.
-As February concludes and March commences, many students, especially sophomores, will be talking about “the housing lottery” and choosing a room for Fall 2013.
+As a part of IWU’s residential liberal arts mission, students are expected to live in Illinois Wesleyan residence halls or fraternity and sorority houses for at least six semesters, and many remain on campus throughout their time as a student.
+Mid-February, many students, especially sophomores, will be talking about “Housing Selection” and choosing a room for next Fall.

-Housing Registration.
-Beginning March 1st, students have access their desired Fall 2013 application in the "ApplyOnline" portal on MyHousing.
-Students log on and indicate their Fall 2013 housing plans—even students not planning on living in the residence halls in the fall.
+Housing Applications.
+Beginning February 2nd, students have access their desired Fall application in the "ApplyOnline" portal on MyHousing.
+All Students log on and indicate their Fall housing plans—even students not planning on living in the residence halls in the fall.
 The collection of this information will allow IWU offices, faculty and staff to make contact with students as they move to new housing units or even off-campus.
 In addition, students are able to select a fall meal plan on this application.
 For detailed information, use the link here: http://www.iwu.edu/orl/registration/current/

 Early Applications.
-The early application process was created to reduce stress during the housing lottery nights.
-By applying early, students are informed of their ability to secure a special room in advance of the housing lottery nights.
-Fall 2013 early applications are only available for suites and theme communities.
-As we expand our selection process, we hope to include additional early applications in the future, such as: single/super-single rooms, triples and quads, or squatter's rooms.
+The early application process was created to reduce stress during the Housing Selection nights.
+By applying early, students are informed of their ability to secure a single, suite or room in a themed housing area in a separate process before the General Housing Selection Nights.
+Fall early applications are only available for suites and theme communities.

-Housing Lottery.
-Students attending the housing lottery nights choose rooms in an order determined by the number of class units earned, assuring that senior students have the opportunity for the best campus placements.
+Housing Selection.
+Students in the process are able to choose rooms in an order determined by the number of class units earned, assuring that senior students have the opportunity for the best campus placements.
 This is because some of our facilities are more highly desirable than others.
 Using an ordered process gives all students at a similar class and credit-hour level the same chance at each type of housing available on campus.

 A few additional links:

-For a complete listing of IWU’s housing expectations and requirements use the link here: http://www.iwu.edu/orl/info/HousingRequirements.shtml
+For a complete listing of IWU’s housing expectations and requirements, Click Here.

-For a listing of room and meal plan charges, use the link here: http://www.iwu.edu/bus/studentacct/Tuition13-14.shtml
+For a listing of IWU Charges including room and meal plan charges, Click here.

-For information about housing accommodations for students’ medical or mental health needs use the link here: http://www.iwu.edu/orl/info/MedicalSingle.shtml
+For information about housing accommodations for students’ medical or mental health needs, Click here.

 Some schools house their incoming first-year students in spaces left over after all the returning students have been assigned.
-At IWU, we set aside housing for incoming first-year students and we do not allow upperclass students to lottery into those spaces.
+At IWU, we set aside housing for incoming first-year students and we do not allow upper division students to select those spaces.
 We do this because we believe that first-year students are a specialized population with specific needs that can be addressed most intentionally by allowing first-year students to live together and share their common transition experiences.

 Through this process, more than enough spaces will open up on campus to house all of the returning students who are required or request to live in residence halls.